Overview of Sports at GIS

 Students in 3rd grade and up may join the team.
 Students in 1st and 2nd grade will be considered on a case by case basis and may require a parent to join in every practice.

-Training is 2-3 days a week plus meets.
+Training is 2-4 days a week plus meets (depending on age-group)

 Age brackets: 12-13 14-15, 16-19.
 Each school can enter a maximum of five students per gender, per age group, for individual events or four students per gender, per age group, for relay events.